YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-07-04-conversations-with-god.markdown

 There are those who say that I have given you free will, yet these same people claim that if you do not obey Me, I will send you to hell.
 What kind of free will is that?
 Does this not make a mockery of God--to say nothing of any sort of true relationship between us?

+There is hell, but it is not what you think, and you do not experience it for the reasons you have been given.

+It is the experience of the worst possible outcome of your choices, decisions, and creations.
+It is the natural consequence of any thought which denies Me, or says no to Who You Are in relationship to Me.

+It is the pain you suffer through wrong thinking.
+Yet even the term "wrong thinking" is a misnomer, because there is no such thing as that which is wrong.

+Hell is the opposite of joy.
+It is unfulfillment.
+It is knowing Who and What You Are, and failing to experience that.
+It is being less.
+That is hell, and there is none greater for your soul.

+But hell does not exist as this place you have fantasized, where you burn in some everlasting fire, or exist in some state of everlasting torment.
+What purpose could I have in that?

+Even if I did hold the extraordinarily unGodly thought that you did not "deserve" heaven, why would I have a need to seek some kind of revenge, or punishment, for your failing?
+Wouldn't it be a simple matter for Me to just dispose of you?
+What vengeful part of Me would require that I subject you to eternal suffering of a type and at a level beyond description?

+If you answer, the need for justice, would not a simple denial of communion with Me in heaven serve the ends of justice?
+Is the unending infliction of pain also required?

+I tell you there is no such experience after death as you have constructed in your fear-based theologies.
+Yet there is an experience of the soul so unhappy, so incomplete, so less than whole, so separated from God's greatest joy, that to your soul this would be hell.
+But I tell you I do not send you there, nor do I cause this experience to be visited upon you.
+You, yourself, create the experience, whenver and however you separate your Self from your own highest thought about you.
+You, yourself, create the experience, whenever you deny your Self; whenever you reject Who and What You Really Are.

+Yet even this experience is never eternal.
+It cannot be, for it is not My plan that you shall be separated from Me forever and ever.
+Indeed, such a thing is impossibility--for to achieve such an event, not only would you have to deny Who You Are--I would have to as ewll.
+This I will never do.
+And so long as one of us holds the truth about you, the truth about you shall ultimately prevail.

+It is fear that you need in order to be, do, and have what is intrinsically right?
+Must you be threatened in order to "be good"?
+And what is "being good"?
+Who gets to have the final say about that?
+Who sets the guidelines?
+Who makes the rules?

+I tell you this: You are your own rule-maker.
+You set the guidelines.
+And you decide how well you have done; how well you are doing.
+For you are the one who has decided Who and What You Really Are--and Who You Want to Be.
+And you are the only one who can assess how well you're doing.

+No one else will judge you ever, for why, and how, could God judge God's own creation and call it bad?
+If I wanted you to be and do everything perfectly, I would have left you in the state of total perfection whence you came. **The whole point of the process was for you to discover yourself, create your Self, as you truly are--and as you truly wish to be.
+Yet, you could not be that unless you also had a choice to be something else.**

+Should I therefore punish you for making a choice that I Myself have laid before you?
+If I did not want you to make the second choice, why would I create other than the first?

+This is a question you must ask yourself before you would assign Me the role of a condemning God.

+The direct answer to your question is, yes, you may do as you wish without fear of retribution.
+It may serve you, however, to be aware of consequences.

+Consequences are results.
+Natural outcomes.
+These are not at all the same as retributions, or punishments.
+Outcomes are simply that.
+They are what results from the natural application of natural laws.
+They are that which occcurs, quite predictably, as a consequence of what has occurred.

+All physical life functions in accordance with natural laws.
+Once you remember these laws, and apply them, you have mastered life at the physical level.

+What seems like punishment to you--or what you would call evil, or bad luck--is nothing more than a natural law asserting itself.

+You would never experience in your Self as being in what you call "trouble."
+You would not understand any life situation to be a problem.
+You would not encounter any circumstance with trepidation.
+You would put an end to all worry, doubt, and fear.
+You would live as you fantasize Adam and Eve lived--not as disembodied spirits in the realm of the absolute, but as embodied spirits in the realm of the relative.
+Yet you would have all the freedom, all the joy, all the peace, and all the wisdom, understanding the power of the Spirit you are.
+You would be a fully realized being.

+This is the goal of your soul.
+This is its purpose--to fully realize itself while in the body; to become the embodiment of all that is really is.

+This is My plan for you.
+This is My ideal: that I should become realized through you.
+That thus, concept is turned into experience, that I might know my Self experientially.

+The Laws of the Universe are laws that I laid down.
+They are perfect laws, creating perfect function of the physical.

+Have you ever seen anything more perfect than a snowflake?
+Its intricacy, its design, its symmetry, its conformity to itself and originality from all else--are all a mystery.
+You wonder at the miracle of this awesome display of Nature.
+Yet if I can do this with a single snowflake, what think you I can do--have done--with the universe?

+Were you to see the symmetry of it, the perfection of its design--from the largest body to the smallest particle--you would not be able to hold the truth of it in your reality.
+Even now, as you get glimpses of it, you cannot yet imagine or understand its implications.
+Yet you can know there are implications--far more complex and far more extraordinary than your present comprehension can embrace.
+Yet Shakespeare said it wonderfully: There are more things in Heaven and Earth, Horatio, than are dreamt of in your philosophy.

+Begin by being still.
+Quiet the outer world, so that the inner world might bring you sight.
+This insight is what you seek, yet you cannot have it while you are so deeply concerned with your outer reality.
+Seek, therefore, to go within as much as possible.
+And when you are not going within, come from within as you deal with the outside world.
+Remember this axiom:
+If you do not go within, you go without.

+For thousands of years people have disbelieved the promises of God for the most extraordinary reason: they were too good to be true.
+So you have chosen a lesser promise--a lesser love.
+For the highest promise of God proceeds from the highest love.
+Yet you cannot conceive of a perfect love, and so a perfect promise is also inconceivable.
+As is a perfect person.
+Therefore you cannot believe even in your Self.

+Failing to believe in any of this means failure to believe in God.
+For belief in God produces belief in God's greatest gift--unconditional love--and God's greatest promise--unlimited potential.

+The purpose is to create your experience--and thus, create your Self--in the glorious moment of Now.
+You do not, therefore, choose the life you will experience ahead of time.

+You may, however, select the persons, places, and events--the conditions and circumstances, the challenges and obstacles, the opportunities and options--with which to create your experience.
+You may select the colors for your palette, the tools for your chest, the machinery for your shop.
+What you create with these is your business.
+That is the business of life.

+Your potential is unlimited in all that you've chosen to do.
+Do not assume that a soul which has incarnated in a body which you call limited has not reached its full potential, for you do not know what that soul was trying to do.
+You do not understand its agenda.
+You are unclear as to its intent.

+Therefore bless every person and condition, and give thanks.
+Thus you affirm the perfection of God's creation--and show your faith in it.
+For nothing happens by accident in God's world, and there is no such thing as coincidence.